 Why Learn English Expressions About Food?

 Like people all over the world, English speakers love food.
-In fact, they love food so much so that they use food-related expressions to say all kinds of thing!
+In fact, they love food so much so that they use food-related expressions to say all kinds of things!

 And even though those English speakers love food, the following expressions are idioms and are not to be taken literally.
 In other words, just because these phrases talk about different types of food and food-related vocabulary, they are not actually about food.
-You will see what I mean in a few seconds.
+You will see what we mean as you read our list below.

 20 Delicious English Expressions That Feature Favorite Foods